zakkg3/sentry/README.md

     ./test.sh: line 17: this-is-a-bash-error: command not found

-## Testing endpoints
+## Testing endpoints security

 `curl -i -X POST localhost:8000/2`

 It should respond 301.
-Other endpoint than /[1-3] and other method than POST will return 405 Not allowed.
+Other endpoint rather than /[1-3] and other method rather than POST will return 405 Not allowed.